-Have you ever wondered what all those little symbols on your car's dashboard mean?
+Have you ever wondered what all those little light symbols on your car's dashboard mean?
 The ones that turn on when you start it up and hopefully then go out again!
-It's certainly a good idea to find out if you don't, to make sure you don't do any irreparable damage!
+It's certainly a good idea to find out if you don't, to make sure you don't do any irreparable damage.

 Luckily, here at ChipsAway we've put together a handy breakdown of some of the main car dashboard warning lights and symbols you could do with knowing about:

 Engine warning light: